raphCode/master-thesis-muzero/introduction.typ

 The assumption is that by examining enough moves one will eventually find a strong move.
 However, Go presents a major challenge due to its extensive 19x19 grid, which is considerably larger than, say, a chessboard.
-This leads to a very high branching factor in the game tree search, rendering a classical search approach computationally impossible, as the number of possible outcomes escalates with each additional move evaluated.
+This leads to a very high branching factor in the !g tree search, rendering a classical search approach computationally impossible, as the number of possible outcomes escalates with each additional move evaluated.

 Even with an appropriate search approach, there remains the problem of evaluating specific board conditions.
 An accurate assessment of positions is necessary to guide the search towards victory.
-Go games can span hundreds of moves, making it difficult to determine which positions are good or bad for either player in the long run, especially since a single move can have a significant impact on the rest of the game.
+Go !gs can span hundreds of moves, making it difficult to determine which positions are good or bad for either player in the long run, especially since a single move can have a significant impact on the rest of the !g.

 !ago's success suggests that it uses an intelligent !algo, as the improvements cannot be attributed solely to increased computational power.

-Nevertheless, in 2018, #citet("azero") advanced upon this technology with !az, which was able to master three different board games: Go, Chess and Shogi.
+Nevertheless, in 2018, #citet("azero") advanced upon this technology with !az, which was able to master three different board !gs: Go, Chess and Shogi.
-This is notable given that previous !algos relied heavily on specific domain-related information, such as the individual game rules.
+This is notable given that previous !algos relied heavily on specific domain-related information, such as the individual !g rules.
 The ability of a single !algo to excel in several distinct !envs highlights its versatility~- a key goal of !rl.